sanudisht/httpcanary.plus/README.md

 > Based on HttpCanary v3.3.6
   - Retains all core functionalities of the official app.

-> Pro Features Fully Unlocked
-  - All premium tools, decoders, and plugins are enabled.

-> Ads Removed
-  - No interruptions or trackers.

 > VPN Detection Bypass
   - Bypasses security mechanisms in apps that block packet sniffers.